denten-books/plain-text/0-chapter.md

 not however a post-human materialism of the kind that privileges an object's point view.
-On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that structure the textual encounter.
+On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate the textual encounter.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most